Evidence of Layered Positional and Directional Constraints in the Voynich Manuscript: Implications for Cipher-Like Structure: Results

-Across 12 ablation conditions and seven sensitivity sweeps (totalling over 2,000 individual runs), the best slot-based configuration achieves 3/4.
-The failing signature alternates predictably with parameters: configurations optimised for MI (Sig3) produce Intermediate rather than Zipfian boundary distributions (Sig4 fails), while configurations that achieve Zipfian shape do so through high Zipf exponent, which simultaneously collapses MI.
-This trade-off is mechanistic: high Zipf exponent concentrates frequency mass on a few graphemes, producing the power-law boundary distributions characteristic of Sig4, but the same concentration reduces the effective diversity of cross-boundary transitions, destroying the sequential dependencies that generate Sig3.
-The slot-based generator cannot simultaneously satisfy Sigs 3 and 4 regardless of bridge zone width, vocabulary size, Markov sparsity, or boundary pair strength.
+Across 12 ablation conditions and seven sensitivity sweeps (totalling over 2,000 individual runs), the best slot-based configuration achieves 3/4 against both Currier~A and Currier~B. The failing signature is consistently MI (Sig3).
+The Baseline configuration produces MI = 0.169, roughly 29\% of the Currier~A reference (0.586) and 36\% of the Currier~B reference (0.498).
+The only ablation that passes Sig3 is~B (Flat distributions), which achieves MI = 1.96 but simultaneously produces E$\to$S = 97.3\%, failing Sig1 against both dialects.
+This trade-off is mechanistic: flattening within-slot frequency distributions maximises the diversity of cross-boundary transitions (raising MI) but eliminates the frequency asymmetry between prefix-terminal and suffix-initial graphemes that drives E$\to$S below 86\% (Currier~A) or 79\% (Currier~B).
+Conversely, configurations that achieve E$\to$S within the passing range through bridge-zone tuning (S6) or Markov sparsity (S7) produce MI values between 0.14 and 0.27, all below both dialect thresholds.
+The slot-based generator cannot simultaneously satisfy Sig1 and Sig3 regardless of bridge zone width, vocabulary size, Markov sparsity, or boundary pair strength.
+This holds against both dialect references.